 speaker

 Analyst, Morgan Stanley

 Hi, good afternoon.
 Thanks for taking our questions.
 We have two.
-First, thinking about the cadence of Zureve performance throughout the rest of the year, is there anything you would point out on seasonality, cyclicality that we should keep in mind that could impact -over-quarter trends?
+So first, thinking about the cadence of the re-performance throughout the rest of the year, is there anything you would point out on seasonality, cyclicality that we should keep in mind that could impact kind of quarter-by-quarter trends?
 And then secondly, for the alopecia areata readout expected in the middle of this year, what would you set in terms of expectations for what we can learn and what you hope to see for the product profile?
 Thank you.

+speaker